 Inferential results: Data was available on 725 subjects having mean serum LDL of 126 mg/dL (SD 33.6 mg/dL; range 11 – 247 mg/dL).
 During an average of 5.33 years of observation, 131 of those subjects were observed to die.
 From a proportional hazards regression analysis, we get a p value of .0087, indicating that we can reject the null hypothesis that there is no overall association between LDL and all-cause mortality.

+3/3 for descriptive statistics

+3/3 for performing an appropriate analysis

+1/4 for reporting the association appropriately

+Wrong interpretation of coefficient (-2)

+Wrong interpretation of CI (-1)

+Total: 7

 b.

 The variables in the model are defined by the dummy variables.
 For those in the 70 variable (LDL serum level 70-99), the hazard ratio is .398.
 For those in the 100 varaible, the HR is .393.
 For those in the 130 variable, the HR is .294.
 For those in the 160 variable, the HR is .257.
 For those in the 190 variable, the HR is .316.
 These hazard ratios are the hazards of death compared to the baseline Hazard of a the variable with serum LDL from 0 to 69 mg/dL.
+Total: 5

 c.
 To examine if a continuous linear term fits the data better than this model, I would include a linear predictor term in the model, then use testparm to see if dropping out my fitter value still results in the linear term having a good fit.
 This results in finding that the linear term does in fact model the data better.

+Did not mention what kind of test you use (-1) No p-value (-1) Wrong conclusion (-1) Total: 2

 d.